Since 2019, CEHV has been developing its outreach efforts beyond campus. Notable projects and partnerships include:

 - Humanities Club, Olentangy Berlin High School

-In Autumn 2019, CEHV began working with Olentangy teacher Mr. Tyson Porter to help create "a place to think deeply, engage meaningfully, and grow intellectually" through ongoing contact and support for club discussions and regular lectures.
+In Autumn 2019, CEHV began working with Olentangy Berlin teacher Mr. Tyson Porter to help create "a place to think deeply, engage meaningfully, and grow intellectually" through ongoing contact and support for club discussions and regular lectures.
+Check our event listing for upcoming events in this monthly series, which is open to the public.

 If you are a teacher or member of a community group that would like to partner with our Center in some way, do not hesitate to contact our Director, Piers Turner.